Tuesday, 20 April 2010

 Norman walk towards Shaun (as he does, it becomes an over the shoulder shot as Norman is standing in front of the camera.
 The camera is now a close up on Shaun).
 Shaun begins telling Norman that he thinks he has solved the case.

-Norman as he reaches for it (close up of hands and exhibit a).
+The camera cuts and films Shaun handing over ‘Exhibit A’ to Norman as he reaches for it (close up of hands and exhibit a).

 The camera cuts again and sees Norman walking into an interrogation room with his suspect sitting in a chair.
 Norman then walks off screen to the left to take his seat opposite his suspect (low angle long shot facing at the door which Norman enters).